ShiraTheMogul/fanyahanwen-corpus/README.md

 # 泛亞漢文語料庫 pan-Asian Literary Chinese Corpus (PALCC)

 This is a Literary Chinese corpus that represents the language as a pan-Asian lingua franca.
 It includes a significant body of major, gigantic Chinese texts (Yongle Encyclopaedia's extant transcriptions, Siku Quanshu, etc), and adds texts from Japan, Korea, the Ryukyu Islands, and Vietnam, all of which used Literary Chinese at some point.
 With respect to China, a diachronic corpus is made; anything from the Shang to modern China, so long as they use Literary Chinese, so long as it is not under copyright or equivalent, is acceptable here.
+Translations into Literary Chinese are included, accepted, and encouraged.
+As Yan Fu had said in his translation of Huxley's Theory of Evolution: 「一、譯事三難：信、達、雅。求其信已大難矣，顧信矣不達，雖譯猶不譯也，則達尚焉。」 they must be faithful, fluent, and beautiful.
+It is very difficult to earn a reader's trust, but if a translator is concerned about it, they will not reach it.
+There is no reason to exclude such well-thought-out work.

 I extend a heartfelt thank you to the tireless contributors at Wikisource for its astounding quantity of Literary Chinese works.
 To transcribe even a fraction of the leviathan that us Siku Quanshu is a truly remarkable feat, let alone everything else.
 I have nothing but the utmost respect for those anyone doing any of this for free, let alone releasing it in such an accessible fashion, thus why I chose it.